bailey-lab/MIPTools/README.md

 <br>

 ## Resource requirements
 Resources required vary widely depending on the project.
-Both designs and data analysis can be parallelized, so the more cpus you have the better.
+Both designs and data analysis can be parallelized, so the more CPUs you have the better.
 Plenty of storage is also  recommended.
 For designs on large target regions (>5kb), files can take up 10 GB or more per region.
-Consider allocating > 5 GB RAM for a large design region (multiply the RAM requirement by cpu number if parallelizing).
-For a typical MIP data analysis involving ~1000 MIPs and ~1000 samples, consider using at least 20 cpus, 20 GB RAM to get the analysis done within 10-12 h.
+Consider allocating > 5 GB RAM for a large design region (multiply the RAM requirement by CPU number if parallelizing).
+For a typical MIP data analysis involving ~1000 MIPs and ~1000 samples, consider using at least 20 CPUs, 20 GB RAM to get the analysis done within 10-12 h.
 You should expect ~200 GB disk space used for such an analysis as well, although most files can be removed after processing steps to reduce long term disk usage.

 ## Further documentation
 Further documentation for MIPTools is available [here](https://drive.google.com/drive/folders/1Tmu7hdRYrdw-jqAN35lZpIjG2lBebuCK?usp=sharing) for various use cases (MIP design, data analysis, etc.)